Planning on living in Basel? This overview of the city’s neighborhoods and what they have to offer expats will help you decide where to live.

-Basel’s main train station, Banhof Base SBB, is located in Gundeldinger.
+Basel’s main train station, Banhof Basel SBB, is located in Gundeldinger.
 Because of this, local residents can easily access a range of transportation options.
 These will take them all over the city as well as to other parts of Switzerland and beyond.
 The local Flixbus station is also situated here, which means that you can easily hop on a bus to another European destination whenever you get bored of living in Basel.

 Work and business

-Gundeldinger is home to a number of different companies and industries, so it might be possible for expats to find work here.
+Gundeldingen is home to a number of different companies and industries, so it might be possible for expats to find work here.
 While international pharmaceutical company Bayer has a big presence here, several other industries are also represented in the area.
 White-collar types might find their new work-home in the MOH (Meret Oppenheim Hochhaus.
 The neighborhood landmark is a contemporary building that houses swish offices and apartments.

 What this neighborhood is best for: Expats looking to live in a bustling, diverse area.

 To say that Wettstein has undergone a renaissance is something of an understatement.
 Once upon a time, this neighborhood was dismissed as das mindere Basel, or ‘lesser Basel.’
 However, now, the district is a lively and popular spot with locals.
 Many expats living in Basel are also drawn to this riverside quarter, which is located in Kleinbasel’s Altstadt.